- Events & Placemaking

 - Lovett Library & Park

-After entering the Free Library of Philadelphia’s network in 1924, an addition was built in 1961.
+Following entry into the Free Library of Philadelphia’s network in 1924, an addition was built in 1961.
 In 2016, the library closed for an 18-month renovation and expansion as part of two initiatives: Building Inspiration: 21st Century Libraries Initiative, and Reimagining the Civic Commons.
 The William Penn Foundation has generously supported both initiatives, with additional funding from the Knight Foundation for Civic Commons.